Dileep7589/AtliQ-Hardware-Sales-Financial-Analysis/README.md

 ## Objectives
 1.  **Sales Growth**: Identify sales growth from 2019 to 2021.

-2.
-3. **Compare actual sales vs target**: Compare 2021 Actual sales and target sales.
+2. **Compare actual sales vs target**: Compare 2021 Actual sales and target sales.

-4. <br>
-5. **Customer-wise**: Identified customer-wise sales and product-wise sales from 2019 to 2021.
+3. **Customer-wise**: Identified customer-wise sales and product-wise sales from 2019 to 2021.

-6. <br>
-7. **Top 10 Products with Sales Increase**: Identify which products had the biggest increase in sales from 2020 to 2021.
+4. **Top 10 Products with Sales Increase**: Identify which products had the biggest increase in sales from 2020 to 2021.

-8. <br>
-9. **Division Sales Report**: Create a report showing total revenue in 2020 and 2021 and how sales grew.
+5. **Division Sales Report**: Create a report showing total revenue in 2020 and 2021 and how sales grew.

-10. <br>
-11. **Top and Bottom 5 Sold Products**: Identify the top 5 and bottom 5 products sold by quantity.
+6. **Top and Bottom 5 Sold Products**: Identify the top 5 and bottom 5 products sold by quantity.

-12. <br>
-13. **New Products in 2021**: List new products Atliq started selling in 2021.
+7. **New Products in 2021**: List new products Atliq started selling in 2021.

-14. <br>
-15. **Top 5 Sales Countries in 2021**: Identify the five countries with the highest sales in 2021<br>
+8. **Top 5 Sales Countries in 2021**: Identify the five countries with the highest sales in 2021<br>

 ## Sales Analysis Reports ##